jamesrwilliams/subresource-integrity-error-detection/README.md

 ## Demo Page

-this project has a demo page setup to try out some various SRI detection methods against, it requires webpack currently for me to import [Sentry's](https://sentry.io/welcome) SDK.
+This project has a demo page setup to try out some various SRI detection methods against, it requires webpack currently for me to import [Sentry's](https://sentry.io/welcome) SDK.

 ### Usage

 1. Change into the `demo-page` directory
 2. Install dependencies with `yarn install`
-3. Run `npx webpack serve`
+3. Run `npx webpack serve` or `npx webpack --watch` and open the `index.html` in your browser.